xiaolaba/AVR_Mega168p_picoboot_try/README.md

 # AVR_Mega168p_picoboot_try
 Arduino IDE and test this bootloader
 Arduino IDE 1.8.13
-hardware : Nano with Atmega168P, Arduino IDE has no support, perhaps clone but not offical release.
+hardware : Nano with Atmega168P, 16MHz
+note : Arduino IDE has no support to 168p, perhaps clone but not offical release.
 Atmega168 has different signature but supported

 ### download and save the picoboot, no fork yet,